Free Speech Reading List

 Authors: Tony Banout & Tom Ginsburg

-A collection of texts that provide the foundation for the University of Chicago's longstanding tradition of free expression, principles that are at the center of current debates within higher education and society more broadly.
+A collection of texts that provide the foundation for the University of Chicago's longstanding tradition of free expression—the "Gold Standard" for academic freedom.

 Free Speech: What Everyone Needs to Know